jrdorn/jrdorn.github.io/README.md

         At least one page should use multi-column layout.
 For example, you may want to use bootstrap's grid system to layout rows and columns of images on a "gallery" page of your site /

-        an implementation of either Bootstrap's carousel component or tabs component /

         your repo should be pushed to your gitbhut acct